 Petroleum products, broadcasting equipment, food, iron products and medicine.

 Main trading partners

 India, China, Mali, France, Nigeria, the Netherlands, Switzerland and Spain.

 Keeping in Touch in Senegal

 Senegal's telephone network is extensive, with landlines in use throughout the country.
-However, since the advent of mobiles, these have taken over in popularity.
-It is still possible to make international calls using a prepaid calling card.
+However, since the advent of mobiles, many telecentres are not shut.

-Mobile phone coverage is limited to the main cities and tourist areas.
+Mobile phone coverage is good in the main cities and tourist areas.
 Roaming agreements exist with some international mobile phone companies.

 Senegal's constitution guarantees freedom of the news media, although there are laws prohibiting reports that discredit the state or incite disorder.
-Still, the country has traditionally enjoyed a liberal media climate, and private media frequently criticise the government.
-In recent years, however, there have been a number of attacks on journalists.
-Publications must be registered, but foreign publications circulate freely and multichannel pay-TV is readily available.
+Still, the country has traditionally enjoyed a liberal media climate.

 Airmail to Europe takes between seven and 10 days, and surface mail between two and six weeks.